All Episodes

 The audience member is an Obama supporter named Ruth Calibra.

-And the argument that we we joined the argument in progress here.
+And the argument, we join the argument in progress here.

 It is an argument over claims made by Hillary Clinton that she improved health care during Bill's administration.